On the Utility of Model Learning in HRI

-\textbf{Dependent Measures.} In each experiment, we measure the reward the robot accumulates after training over 25 test environments drawn from the same initial state distribution as the training environments.
-We train ToM and model-based 30 times with each data sample size and measure test reward for each trained model.
-We train model-free only once due to the several orders of magnitude larger amount of data required.
+\textbf{Dependent Measures.} In each experiment, we measure the reward the robot accumulates after training over test environments drawn from a more challenging subset of the training environment initial state distribution.
+We train ToM and model-based 5 times with each data sample size and measure test reward for each trained model.
+We train model-free only four times due to the several orders of magnitude larger amount of data required.